michaeludoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switch current user to user betty
+prints username of current user